aristanetworks/avd/docs/howto/digital_twin/README.md

 spine:
   nodes:
     - name: spine1
-      mgmt_ip: 192.168.1.11/24  # Used for both production and Digital Twin OOB MGMT IP
+      mgmt_ip: 192.168.1.11/24  # Used for production and in ACT topology file and generated EOS config

     - name: spine2
       mgmt_ip: 192.168.1.12/24          # Used for `spine2` in production
       digital_twin:
-        mgmt_ip: 10.255.0.12/24         # Used as OOB MGMT IP for `spine2` in ACT Digital Twin topology file
+        mgmt_ip: 10.255.0.12/24         # Used in ACT topology file and generated EOS config
 ```

 !!! note